 What Can Happen to Your Estate and Assets Without Proper Wills and Estate Planning

 If you die “intestate”—that is, without a will—the laws in your state will determine who inherits from you.
 If your assets exceed your state’s applicable “small estate” limit, you can expect your estate to pass through state probate court, the formal legal process that appoints an administrator to manage the estate.
 It’s the administrator’s job to distribute assets to court-selected beneficiaries.

 The court basically follows your state’s laws of descent and distribution with no consideration for your family dynamics or any wishes you may have expressed to others.
-Your estate also may be subject to estate taxes that might otherwise have been avoided with proper estate planning.
+Your estate also may be subject to estate taxes that might otherwise have been avoided with proper wills and estate planning.

 “Some people think that having a will is sufficient to avoid probate.
-It’s not,” says Maureen Lyons, an estate planning and elder law attorney in Riverside, California.
+It’s not,” says Maureen Lyons, an estate planning lawyer in Riverside, California.
 “A will just allows the testator (decedent) to ‘override’ the state defaults by naming an executor and beneficiaries.
 If you don’t have a will, then the state probate code fills in the blanks regarding who gets what.”

 A basic estate plan comprises at least these four documents: